Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

 ]
 ```

+### Traversal Query Explanation

+This `FOR` loop doesn't iterate over a collection or an array, it walks the graph and iterates over the connected vertices it finds, with the vertex document assigned to a variable (here: `v`).
+It can also emit the edges it walked as well as the full path from start to end to [another two variables](../graphs/traversals.md#syntax).

+In above query, the traversal is restricted to a minimum and maximum traversal depth of 1 (how many steps to take from the start vertex), and to only follow edges in `OUTBOUND` direction.
+The edges point from child to parent, and the parent is one step away from the child, thus it returns the parents of the child we start at.

+You could also do this in two steps, using the document ID.

+1. Run the following code block to return Bran's ID.

+    ```js
+    FOR c IN Characters
+        FILTER c.name == "Bran"
+        RETURN c._id
+    ```

+1. Use the ID returned in the following code block to return parent names.

+    ```js
+    FOR v IN 1..1 OUTBOUND "Characters/2901776" ChildOf RETURN v.name
+    ```

 The same result will be returned for Robb, Arya and Sansa as starting point.
 For Jon Snow, it will only be Ned.

-## Traverse to the children
+## Traverse to the Children

-We can also walk from a parent in reverse edge direction (`INBOUND` that is) to the children:
+You can also walk from a parent in reverse edge direction (`INBOUND` that is) to the children:

 ```js
 FOR c IN Characters